List of Known Space characters: Outsiders

 The Outsiders are thought to have evolved on a cold world with no atmosphere, similar to Neptune's moon Nereid, which they lease from the Earth government.
 They live on thermoelectricity by lying with their heads in sunlight and their tails in shadow; the temperature difference sets up a current.
 In some of the later Known Space stories it has been suggested that the Outsiders do not use hyperspace as its conditions are lethal to them because they would be unable to generate thermoelectricity.
 Outsider 'ships' are equipped with an artificial 'sun' for their journeys between systems, but because of the nature of their 'ships' the hyperspace 'blind spot' would absorb this artificial light, killing Outsiders who remained in hyperspace too long.
 (The canonicity of this material is debatable as it was not written by Niven.)

-The novel A Darker Geometry by Gregory Benford and Mark O. Martin revealed that the Outsiders were created by a race of extra-dimensional aliens seeking to escape the heat death of their own universe.
+The novel A Darker Geometry by Gregory Benford and Mark O. Martin stated that the Outsiders were created by a race of extra-dimensional aliens seeking to escape the heat death of their own universe.
 Edward M. Lerner revealed in an online chat (as 'EML') that Larry Niven had ruled A Darker Geometry as definitely non-canonical and incompatible with the then forthcoming Juggler of Worlds, which was co-authored by Niven and Lerner.
 Juggler of Worlds introduces a number of possible retcons to established Outsider history.

 While in most of the Known Space Series, the name "Outsiders" refers to the aforementioned species, in stories that happen before the discovery of aliens the term "Outsider" refers to any alien that might make contact with mankind.

-The Outsiders may have inspired the Melnorme, from Star Control 2, another highly advanced and very mysterious species.
+The Outsiders may have inspired the Melnorme from Star Control 2, another highly advanced and very mysterious species.
 The Investor species in Shaper/Mechanist stories by Bruce Sterling have a similar ethos but an altogether different biology.